Clusters of resonances for a non-selfadjoint multichannel discrete Schr\"odinger operator: Introduction

-The asymptotic behavior of resonances near thresholds has been studied in an abstract setting in \cite{GriKlo96}.
+The asymptotic behavior of resonances near thresholds have been studied in an abstract setting in \cite{GriKlo96}.
 However, this study does not include the models of the present work.
 On the other side, in some continuous waveguides models, the singularities at the thresholds are similar in structure to the ones that appear in our case.
-Thus, related results to ours are obtained in \cite{BruMirPof18, BruMirPaPo20}.
-Nevertheless, using a modified approach, the conclusions that we obtain here are sharper.
-More precisely, as we said before, we provide the exact number of resonances near each threshold and we show that they are distributed in small clusters whose radii depend on the perturbation parameter.
-Moreover, we treat also a case of accumulation of resonances, which do not appear in the above works.
+In this context, related results to ours were obtained by one of the authors and his collaborators in \cite{BruMirPof18, BruMirPaPo20}.
+In this work, using a modified approach based on elementary perturbation theory, the conclusions that we obtain are more general and sharper.
+In fact, firstly we are able to consider non-selfadjoint perturbations.
+Secondly, we provide the exact number of resonances near each threshold, contrary to \cite{BruMirPof18, BruMirPaPo20} where only an upper bound was given, and we show that they are distributed in small clusters whose radii depend on a perturbation parameter.